ThePragmaticFuturist/gestault/step-by-step-guide.md

-**Step-by-Step Annotated Guide**
+**Step-by-Step Annotated Guide to Building Your Own RAG LLM Server**

-This guide explains the purpose of each major component as we built it.

 1.  **Step 1: Basic Server Structure (FastAPI)**
     *   **What:** Set up a minimal FastAPI application (`app/main.py`) run by Uvicorn.
 Created a root endpoint (`/`).
     *   **Why:** To establish the core web server framework using a modern, high-performance, async-capable library.
 Provides basic API structure and automatic documentation (`/docs`).